bekk/bekk-christmas/post/functional/arrow-in-kotlin-in-progress.md

 }
 ```

-`Either` is rather generic, and thus, left and right may not make sense for the reader by itself.
+`Either` is rather generic, and thus, `Left` and `Right` may not make sense for the reader by itself.
 Additionally, you may also notice that `left` and `right` suddenly change to `a` and `b`.
 Not a huge problem, but readability suffers nonetheless.

 If you want all the advantages of `Either`, but also want to stay semantically accurate in the context of error handling, check out [`Result<T, E>`](https://github.com/michaelbull/kotlin-result).
 Right changes to `Ok`, and `Left` to `Err`.
 It makes it significantly harder to confuse `Left` and Right as Ok and Err makes sense in their own right.